Danny Williams (Oklahoma politician)

 Danny Williams is an American politician serving as a member of the Oklahoma House of Representatives from the 28th district.
 He assumed office in 2020.
 He serves on the Oklahoma House of Representatives committee on Conference Committee on Technology and Vice chair on Technology.

+Career

+In 2023, he authored House Bill 1781, which "would be cited as the 'parents bill of rights'" aiming to "provide parents with the fundamental right to direct the upbringing, education, health care and mental care of their children."
+It came along other anti-DEI legislation from David Bullard and Shane Jett from the Oklahoma capitol after Superintendent and Secretary of Education Ryan Walters "called for a 10-year review of all expenditures related to DEI over the last decade at Oklahoma higher education institutions" in early 2023.